MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 SWIM is a NAS information system.
 It's an FAA cloud-based service that provides publicly available FAA SWIM content to FAA-approved consumers via Solace JMS messaging.

- This information-sharing platform provides a single point of access for aviation data.
+SWIM provides a single point of access for aviation data.
 Data producers publish data once, and users access the information they need through a single connection.
 SWIM provides multiple data producers.
 Depending on the type of data you need, you can subscribe to one or more of them.
-It's a typical Publisher-Subscriber architecture.
+SWIM has a typical Publisher-Subscriber architecture.

 ## Considerations